cryptic-resolver/cr.rb/README.md

 ## Name collision

-In one sheet, you should consider adding a subkey to differ each other like the example above.
+In one sheet, you should consider adding a category specifier to differ each other like the example above.

 *But what if a dictionary has 'gdm' while another also has a 'GDM'?*